abdullinru/abdullinru/README.md

-- 👋 Hi, I’m @abdullinru
+Hi, I'm Abdullin Ruslan.
-- 👀 I’m interested in ...
+- 👀 Interested in Java programming
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am currently studying at the online university skyPro at the faculty of Java development
-- 📫 How to reach me ...
+- 📫 How to contact me:
+telegram: @abdullinru
+email: abdullin1989@gmail.com

 <!---
 abdullinru/abdullinru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.